liapatiso95-ctrl/character-sheet/spells.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You create horrifying illusions in the minds of creatures you can see.
 Select any number of creatures within 30 feet of a point you can see within range.
 Each target must make a Wisdom saving throw or become Frightened for the duration.
-While Frightened in this way, at the start of a creature's turn, it takes 6d10 Psychic damage and must roll 1d10, suffering an effect from the table below.
+A creature can become Frightened by this spell even if it has Immunity to the Frightened condition.
+While Frightened in this way, at the start of a creature's turn, it takes 6d10 Psychic damage and must make a Wisdom saving throw.
+On a failure, roll 1d10, and the creature suffers an effect from the table below.
 Unless noted, effects last until the start of the creature's next turn.
+On a success, the spell ends for the creature.

 | d10 | Effect                                                                             |
 |-----|------------------------------------------------------------------------------------|